monodot/maven-cd-pipeline/README.md

 An example pipeline for continuous deployment of a Java Maven application (with release/versioning) on OpenShift.

+This assumes that:

+- You're running the version of Jenkins that comes bundled with OpenShift - because the _Jenkinsfile_ assumes a Jenkins agent node `maven` is defined.

 ## Deploy on OpenShift

 To deploy on an OpenShift cluster, first create a Nexus instance if one doesn't already exist: